⚠️ Only UCSF P1-P2 data ("research using public data sets") is allowed on the Wynton cluster as of 2026-01-30.

 Your job 151711 ("hello_world") has been submitted

-Although it possible to parse this output string to infer the job id, by adding option -terse only the job id itself is outputted removing any needs for parsing, e.g.
+Although it is possible to parse this output string to infer the job id, by adding option -terse only the job id itself is outputted removing any needs for parsing, e.g.

 $ qsub -terse -cwd hello_world